 Organising the Christmas corporate event is a great way to thank employees for their hard work and an even better way to kick start the New Year.
 However, the prospect of planning the perfect do can be an unwelcome and time consuming task.
-At Off Limits Corporate Events we have a wealth of experience for organising the perfect Christmas corporate event, so to help you we’ve decided to share our expert knowledge and checklist for planning the ideal Christmas event.
+At Off Limits Event Professionals we have a wealth of experience for organising the perfect Christmas corporate event, so to help you we’ve decided to share our expert knowledge and checklist for planning the ideal Christmas event.
 These include:

 1. Set the date in advance

 Christmas is a very busy period for many people with diaries filling up months in advance.
 It’s good to include availability of the workforce when setting an ideal date.
 Usually, Thursdays and Fridays are more popular and can prove much cheaper on a tighter budget.
 December is the ideal time for a Christmas event and even the staff scrooges will be in a good mood.
 Once the date has been set send out a ‘save the date’ email as soon as it’s been decided, this means employees can set their calenders in advance.
 Plus you have a clear indication of attendee numbers.
 No excuses!

 This is the most important indicator of the type of Christmas do you’re likely to hold.
 By sorting this out you’ll know how much money you have to spend and what is realistic for your budget.
 The budget should be divided by priority, each company is different and it’s important to remember that the event is to ‘thank’ the workforce for their hard work.
 Make it an achievable one!

 3. Establish the type of theme you’d prefer